UK top court rules against Scottish independence vote plan

 The top court ruled that the Scottish Parliament “does not have the power to legislate for a referendum on Scottish independence.”

-Supreme Court President Robert Reed said the five justices were unanimous in the verdict.
+Supreme Court President Robert Reed said the five justices were unanimous in the verdict, delivered six weeks after lawyers for the pro-independence Scottish administration and the Conservative U.K. government argued their cases at hearings in London.

 The semi-autonomous Scottish government wants to hold a referendum next October with the question “Should Scotland be an independent country?”